darkarnold/web_project_4/README.md

 This is a web project showcasing the profile of a traveller around the US and a gallery of places visited.

+A user can change the descriptions of the profile user and add a name and image of the place they have visited to the web page.

 ## Technology stack, techniques and tools used

 - HTML